mjo22/cryojax/README.md

 image = ifft(model(params))
 ```

 Alternative noise models are supported.
 For example, `EmpiricalNoise` stores an empirical covariance matrix. `ExponentialNoise` generates noise whose correlations decay exponentially.
 Imaging models from different stages of the pipeline are also implemented. `ScatteringImage` computes images solely with the scattering model, while `OpticsImage` uses a scattering and optics model.
-In general, `jax-2dtm` is designed to be very extensible and new scattering, optics, and noise models can easily be implemented.
+In general, `cryojax` is designed to be very extensible and new scattering, optics, and noise models can easily be implemented.

 ## Features

-Imaging models in `jax-2dtm` support `jax` functional transformations, such as automatic differentiation with `grad` and paralellization with `vmap` and `pmap`.
+Imaging models in `cryojax` support `jax` functional transformations, such as automatic differentiation with `grad` and paralellization with `vmap` and `pmap`.
 Models also support GPU/TPU acceleration.
 Until GPU support for `jax-finufft` is added, `jit` compilation will not be supported because `tensorflow-nufft` does not compile.

 ## Similar libraries